Bible translations into the languages of Indonesia and Malaysia: Kenyah (1971)

 A translation of the New Testament in Mainstream Kenyah (Ethnologue: xkl) spoken by the Kenyah people of Sarawak and East Kalimantan have been available since 1971 and was first published by the Bible Society of Singapore, Malaysia and Brunei.
 Work has been ongoing since 2002 for a translation of the whole Bible by the Kenyah Translation Committee with technical support and assistance in linguistics, translation and software from the Summer Institute of Linguistics.

 Penan (1974)

 Translations of portions of the Bible in the Penan language (Ethnologue: pez) spoken by the Penan people have been available since 1974.
 A complete New Testament in Western Penan language (Ethnologue: pne) was completed and published in 2011 and is known as the Rengah Jian.

-Kadazandusun (1975)
+Dusun (1975)

-While translations of portions of the Bible in the Dusunic languages have existed since 1975, work to translate a new translation of the Bible in the standard Kadazandusun language spoken by the Kadazan people of Sabah was initiated in 2001.
+While translations of portions of the Bible in the Dusunic languages have existed since 1975, work to translate a new translation of the Bible in the standard Dusun language spoken by the Dusun people of Sabah was initiated in 2001.
 Known as the Buuk Do Kinorohingan, it was published in 2007 by the Bible Society of Malaysia.